industry

 What this means for your AI answering service

 When Anna answers a call from a patient and collects their name, date of birth, insurance carrier, or appointment reason, that conversation contains Protected Health Information.
-The vendor handling that conversation -- VantaWeb -- must meet HIPAA safeguard requirements as your Business Associate.
+A vendor handling that conversation for a covered entity must be able to sign a Business Associate Agreement.
+VantaWeb's HIPAA Business Associate Agreement program is in development; our DPA and sub-processors list are published today.

 VantaWeb's HIPAA posture for dental practices includes: